A Constitutional and Institutional Framework for Parity, Consent, and Shared Governance

 3.2 Institutions established under the Good Friday/Belfast Agreement remain in force until their evolved equivalents are formally enacted.

-3.3 A Transitional Executive and Joint Implementation Secretariat coordinate institutional conversion, rights protection, and administrative continuity.
+3.3 A Transitional Executive and Joint Implementation Secretariat coordinate institutional development, rights protection, and administrative continuity.

-3.4 Identity protections, mobility rights, and the Common Travel Area are secured from the outset through treaty instruments.
+3.4 Identity protections, mobility rights, and the Common Travel Area are embedded from the outset through treaty-based instruments, maintaining continuity of status, movement, and civic participation.

-3.5 The three strands of the Agreement are not dissolved but evolved into components of the new constitutional order.
+3.5 The three strands of the Agreement are not dissolved but integrated into the new constitutional order.

 4. Institutional Continuity and Legal Stability